ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 Inserting into a Timescale hypertable is a bit slower.
 This is maybe because rows are being inserted into a hypertable with chunks so there may be some overhead there, even if there's only one chunk which should be true since this benchmark only inserts 20k rows.
 There may also be additional overhead with transactions in Timescale.

-So at best we're only getting ~3000 inserts per second with single-row inserts at which rate we're gonna have to wait ~8 years for all the data to load.
-There must be a faster way.
+So at best we're only getting ~3000 inserts per second with single-row inserts at which rate we're gonna have to wait ~8 years for all the data to load 🦥 There must be a faster way.

 ## Multi-valued `insert`